Grant Family Track and Field

-The Grant Family Track and Field is an outdoor track and field facility located on the campus of the University of Hartford in Hartford, Connecticut.
-The facility was built in 2024 and serves as the outdoor home of the Hartford Hawks men's and women's track and field teams.
-Starting in the fall of 2025 the facility will be home to Hartford's field hockey team.
+The Grant Family Track and Field is a multi-purpose stadium located on the University of Hartford campus in Hartford, Connecticut.

-Construction

-The facility was named after Hartford alum and board of regent's member Kevin Grant who donated 1 million dollars to the project, as well as Alumni and friends of the university.
+The Grant Family Track and Field is home to the University of Hartford's men's and women's track and field teams.
+The stadium was named after Hartford alum and board of regent's member Kevin Grant who donated one million dollars to the project, as well as Alumni and friends of the university.
 Donations from corporate partners include Stanley Black & Decker, CVS/Aetna, and Robinson & Cole LLP.
+It is and eight lane rubber track with a field hockey field inside the track, and six light banks.